canslercp/professional_readme_generator/README(2).md

   ## Installation
   npm i
   ## Usage
-  c
+  Watch the video!
   ## License
   This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
   ## How to Contribute
-  c
+  You don't need to :)
   ## Tests
   npm test
   ## Question
-  -If you have any questions, please email me at c -GitHub Username: c
+  - If you have any questions, please email me at canslercp@gmail.com
+  - GitHub Username: canslercp